 - What is the company's history with indigenous populations elsewhere? - What long-term negative legacies are likely?
-For coal mining this includes legacy risks of AMD, tailings mobilisation and consequent contamination of surface waters).
+For epithermal mining this includes legacy risks of AMD, tailings mobilisation and consequent contamination of surface waters).
 Also, what positive legacies are likely?
-Local kaitiaki feel a responsibility to future generations who will live in the area, and so their assessment of acceptable risk may be different. - Are there employment opportunities for local people now and in the future, such as research, consultancy, rehabilitation and its maintenance, monitoring and reporting /auditing (using both mātauranga Māori and traditional science)? - In what ways might cultural values and mātauranga Māori be implemented within mining and rehabilitation from day-to-day activities (e.g. water sampling), for new employees (e.g. induction to cultural considerations).
+Local kaitiaki feel a responsibility to future generations who will live in the area, and so their assessment of acceptable risk may be different. - Are there employment opportunities for local people now and in the future, such as research, consultancy, rehabilitation and its maintenance, monitoring and reporting/auditing (using both mātauranga Māori and traditional science)? - In what ways might cultural values and mātauranga Māori be implemented within mining and rehabilitation from day-to-day activities (e.g. water sampling), for new employees (e.g. induction to relevant aspects of Māori culture).

-The pre-operations phase may include the development of a cultural impact assessment, which should have extensive involvement, if not led, by local iwi.
+The pre-operations phase may include the development of a cultural impact assessment, which should have extensive involvement with, if not being led by, local iwi.
 It may be relevant to build in consent conditions (e.g. for cultural monitoring or cultural balance plans) that provide iwi with surety of a minimum level of ongoing engagement and the opportunity to have input during mining operations to enable mutually desirable outcomes to be reached during and after mining operations.
 While these activities may initially be stimulated through consent conditions, this should be immaterial if a value-based relationship develops.